vuesence/bibleistika/docs/architecture/description.md

 Just 1 bounded context

-Word - word in a native (Hebrew or Greek) language.
+Lemma - lemma in a native (Hebrew or Greek) language.
 Has id as Strong's number (e.g. H0435)